 By working together we are able to learn and share best practice that helps us to continually make improvements to the services we provide.

-Why are SHSC involved in research?
+Why is SHSC involved in research?

 There is clear evidence that NHS Trusts involved in research provide safer services, deliver better quality care and have improved performance overall.